fromTheRock/AwsDs3/README.md

 ## Getting Started

+Make sure to configure the file: `/AwsDs3/src/main/resources/application.properties`

+The compile file run test and connection to the bucket with the data in: _application.properties_

-Compile the project with the command:
+Compile the project with the command (

 ´´´cmd
 mvnw package
 ´´´

-Run the program with
+Run the program with:

-## Scope of this project
+´´´cmd
+AwsDs3.cmd
+´´´

+## Project description

 This project seek for all the unfinished multi-part uploads, check in the upload in partial or complete and if the file is partial, it Asks to Abort the upload.

-It is a develper application, not well documented, and not easy to be used from users who cannot read java code.
+It is a develper application, not well documented, and not easy to use from users without some java knowledge.
-However this App has worked in ra real case.
+However this App has worked in a real case.

-For sure it nead a lot of refactoring ad to add a good user interface and test units.
+This project still need some refactoring lacks a good user interface and many units tests.

-## Why I started developping this App
+## Application Use Case

 During a Sync command of a big folder to my bucket on Cubbit with Cyperduck some big files upload was splitted in multi-part uploads but sometimes the upload did not complete.

-I really need a way to check all this muiltipart uploads, check them and finally Abort them.
+I needed a way to check all this muiltipart uploads, check them and finally Abort them.

-AWS-CLI is a good command line tool but rally boaring to use so many times.
+AWS-CLI is a good command line tool but raally boaring to use on many files.

-I started working in a orderd way, building tests and Services and thinking to add a user interface easy to use.
+I started working in a clean way, building tests and Services and thinking to add a user interface easy to use.

 But I really need the work done on my backups, so I reverted to a Command Line application with a sequential steps of commands only asking confirmations in few occasions.